 If there is one thing I would love to shout out loud to all my fellow Indian travellers, that would be to please learn cycling.
 Not only will it help keep you fit on your trips but more importantly, help you end up saving so much money.

 Cycling will allow you to explore most parts of the cities on your own without having to rely on cabs.
-Cycling will allow you stay at places slightly distant from city centre because you won’t have to worry about conveyance.
-Cycling will help you explore places that can’t ever be visited by main stream transport options
+Cycling will allow you to stay at places slightly distant from the city centre because you won’t have to worry about conveyance.
+Cycling will help you explore places that can’t ever be visited by mainstream transport options

 |13.
 Savour street food